FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 Niki Feedback: Looks really good, I like the use of coloring and spacing, and its very clear to the user what the purpose of the pi is.
 A nice next step could be formatting the time to say X hours and X minutes.
 If you wanted to use the buttons, you could also include a few more countdowns like # days until tickets go on sale, or # days until the opener of another team

+Rob Feedback: I like how yours is predictably sports-related!
+Nice use of colors and text on multiple lines, and it's cool how you modified the time function to be a countdown timer.
+For part two, it would be sweet to see some interactivity with the buttons or via the terminal: maybe they could switch the countdown clock to Opening Day, or count down to the home opener for a team that's actually good.

 # Lab 2 Part 2

 Pull Interactive Lab Hub updates to your repo.